 More opportunities for reach

 Unlike influencer campaigns, which are typically confined to social media posts, an affiliate marketing campaign can take multiple forms, including search engine marketing, social media marketing, email marketing, and more.
-This arrangement gives your products or services increased brand exposure, as your affiliates can do their brand promotion almost anywhere on the web.
+This arrangement gives your products or services increased brand exposure, as your affiliates can do their brand promotion almost anywhere on the web and in any given niche.

 Straightforward KPIs for measuring success